 - Place remaining dough rounds on top and carefully press together to seal.

-- Brush tops with egg, then quickly sprinkle with sesame seeds.
+- Brush the pie tops with egg, then quickly sprinkle with sesame seeds.
 Bake for 20-25 minutes or until golden brown.
 Serve.